 The Office of Undergraduate Research offers Faculty Research Assistants funding to support faculty members interested in using undergraduates to assist with their research endeavors.
 This funding is designed to support both faculty and student engagement and collaboration while pursuing original research.
 Faculty will receive $1,500 to compensate the student researcher (up to $15 per hour of project time, as determined by the department, and compensated in accordance with UT policy) and a $250 stipend for materials.

 - Applications for Spring Semester Research Assistants open on November 1 and close the Wednesday before Thanksgiving

-- Fall award notifications are made approximately two to three weeks after submissions close and spring awards announced in May.
+- Fall award notifications are made approximately two to three weeks after submissions close.
+Spring awards announced in late December/early January.

 - Funding is for one semester only